bullhornfixie/CV-1/README.md

 ## Hobbies

-* Keen cyclist and recently joined a road biking club (now I've succumbed to cycling attire)
+* Keen cyclist and recently joined a road biking club on Sunday mornings
 * Qualified Skipper and Crew - competed in Cowes sailing week 2021 as crew on a racing yacht
 * Coffee shop hopper and indie mag reader [//stack](https://www.stackmagazines.com/)
 * Yoga and generally staying zen